 One industry source said: “If online spend is slowing, surely the direct mail industry should be stepping into the breach?
-There is enough research to show it works well, yet despite reports of ‘green shoots’ the big resurgence has yet to emerge.
+There is enough research to show it works well, but, despite reports of ‘green shoots’, the big resurgence has yet to emerge.
 The question is, how much longer can brands risk missing out on the power of print?”

 Data-driven adspend to hit $520bn as Amazon strikes

 Direct mail revival ‘already under way’ – industry chiefs

 Direct mail volumes face yet another 12 months of pain

 Brands failing to tap into consumers’ love of direct mail

 Royal Mail expands DIY direct mail to digital marketing